Hegghammer/espanso-llm/README.md

 ```

 The `--prompt` parameter is important; this is where you can really steer the LLM to do what you want.

+Note that on Windows, you cannot use backslashes for multi-line scripting; you must put the command on a single line.

 To see all the available parameters, run `llm-cli -h` in your terminal or simply type `,test` in any text editor.